 Asheville Regional Airport (AVL) is a 15-minute taxi/Lyft/Uber ride to the Hilton Garden Inn workshop hotel downtown.
-The closest international airports are Greenville-Spartanburg, SC (GSP) served by Southwest, one hour from Asheville; Charlotte, NC (CLT), 2 hours from Asheville; and Atlanta, GA (ATL) 3.5 hours from Asheville.
+The closest international airports are Greenville-Spartanburg, SC (GSP) served by Southwest (GSP is one hour from Asheville); Charlotte, NC (CLT is 2 hours from Asheville); and Atlanta, GA (ATL is 3.5 hours from Asheville).

 It is recommended that you bring a laptop, a scientific calculator and the materials you may want access to for planning your courses.
 Bring clothes for comfort indoors when moving about the air-conditioned room, and for the warm sunny or rainy summer weather, we are likely to experience during outdoor activities or when walking around downtown on our lunch break.

 Summer Workshops will be held in the Town Mountain Room at 309 College St. at the Hilton Garden Inn hotel in downtown Asheville.
 Restaurants and shops are accessible by foot or the free shuttle from the hotel and Lyft/Uber can provide transportation to the Biltmore House, the Folk Art Center, Brevard Music Center or other locations.

 Rooms at the Hilton Garden Inn can be booked for $149/per night Sunday-Thursday using the links posted below (these rates are not available through the phone or hotel website):

 June 29-July 3 NGSS Activities for Teaching Cell Biology

 July 13-17 Student-designed Labs and Statistics for AP/IB Science

 July 20-24 Increasing Student Engagement and Critical Thinking